RN residency program overview

 - Legal issues in nursing

 - Critical thinking case studies

-Since its inception in 2012, new graduate nurse retention has increased.
-The following graph shows how the Nurse Residency Program has influenced new graduate nurse retention over time.
+Since its inception in 2012, the Nurse Residency Program, provides support and structure to the new employee acclimation period.
+The following graph shows the new graduate nurse retention over time.